What is it?

 However, if you already have a relationship with a breast surgeon, and/or have previously had breast cancer surgery, we are excited to work with you to accomplish your goals for your breast reconstruction.
 In these situations, we would ideally like to form a treatment team with your breast surgeon and oncologist to come up with a treatment plan together that it is right for you.
-Ideally, we would like to form a treatment team with your breast surgeon and oncologist to come up with a treatment plan together that it is right for you.
 This may mean meeting with us several times before your first breast surgery to make sure all of your questions are answered.
 The reconstructive options available depend on the specifics of your cancer, what type of surgery you will need to remove your cancer, and if you will need any additional treatment like chemotherapy or radiation.
 The full scope of this discussion will happen at your office consultation where it can be tailored to you and your unique circumstance.
 Expect that you will likely need several operations before reaching your desired result.
 After the initial surgery, scar or shape revisions are often required as well as nipple reconstruction and tattooing.

 Oncoplastic reconstruction refers to rearranging your own breast tissue after cancer removal.
 It is appropriate for situations where it is determined that the tumor can be safely excised without removing your whole breast.
 There must be enough tissue left that it can be reshaped into an acceptable appearing breast.
 Sometimes this means that your other breast may need a lift or reduction as well to make the two breasts match.